planethacktv/websocket/README.md

 - power ups

 Server
-- collision detection on the server
+[] collision detection on the server
-- the client needs to take the server player and update
+[X] the client needs to take the server player and update (3/23)